 There are a few main types of latex commonly found in the latex mattresses community: natural latex, synthetic latex, or a blend of the two.

-Natural latex mattresses are made from rubber tree sap that is sustainably harvested and blended with other natural materials like organic cotton or wool to create the most durable mattress on the market.
+A natural latex mattress is made from rubber tree sap that is sustainably harvested and blended with other natural materials like organic cotton or wool to create the most durable mattress on the market.
 Natural latex is commonly sought out for latex mattresses for its unmatched durability, cooling features, and breathability.
 Its ability to bounce back quickly to its true form after you get out of bed makes it last longer than all other mattresses.
 Natural latex, which is sometimes referred to an organic latex, is hypoallergenic to better protect sleepers from mold, mildew, dust mites, and other allergens.

 Dunlop latex is a high-density latex foam that is made from naturally harvested rubber tree sap.
 The process for creating Dunlop latex differs from Talalay, as it is poured into a mold with one swift pour to allow the foam to settle at the bottom, making it customizable, as one side is denser than the other.